 Search on WordPress.org

-Talking of the Codex: Have you ever wanted to look at the documentation for a WordPress function?
-Now this is super simple by highlighting the function and selecting ‘Search on WordPress.org’ from the content menu:
+Talking of the WordPress Code Reference, have you ever wanted to look at the documentation for a WordPress function?
+Now this is super simple by highlighting the function and selecting ‘Search on WordPress.org’ from the context menu:

 Navigate to any Hook